 In looking over what are being heralded as the latest intriguing iterations of management, at the far end is the so-called “holocracy model.”
 Championed by Zappos, which has divested itself of upper management, the model is crafted on:

-- Roles are defined around the work, not people, and are updated regularly.
+- Roles.
+Roles are defined around the work, not people, and are updated regularly.
 People fill several roles.

 - Distributed Authority.
 Authority is truly distributed to teams and roles.
 Decisions are made locally.

 - Rapid Iterations.
 The org structure is regularly updated via small iterations.
 Every team self-organizes.